-Studies include semester-long courses and the occasional holy land tour.
+The Yeshiva course of study combines residential studies with distance learning.
+Residential studies include semester-long courses as well as the intensive winter term, the eight-week summer session and the occasional holy land tour.
 These are offered within the academic structure of St. Petersburg Seminary and Yeshiva, an association of St. Petersburg Theological Seminary and the Netzer David International Yeshiva.

 Students from both of these institutions enjoy the same status of licensure by the State of Florida Commission for Independent Education, due to their constituting the institutional composition of the Seminary.
+Distance learning incorporates week-long intensive sessions in various locations outside Florida, as well as correspondence courses.